Having payroll issues? Learn how to troubleshoot blocked payroll.

 Click the dropdowns below to learn how to register for income and unemployment tax in Colorado—includes information about local taxes.

-Once online registration is complete, you'll receive instant confirmation on MyBizColorado and they'll also send a letter in the mail.
+Once you complete the registration online, you'll receive instant confirmation on MyBizColorado, and the agency will also send a letter in the mail.

 Your company becomes liable for state unemployment insurance tax once the company has:

-If you need to run payroll and do not yet meet the above requirements, Gusto allows it—we just suggest you add the "New employer SUI tax rate" specific to Colorado in the meantime.
+If you need to run payroll and do not yet meet the above requirements, Gusto allows it—enter the new employer rate for your state in Gusto in the meantime.
+Then, update the rate once you get the official rate notice from the state.

 If you have employees working in one of the following locations, you or your employees may be liable for an Occupational Privilege Tax (OPT):